yashrajkakkad/sem5-notes/notes/IO Management and Disk Scheduling.md

 ### Human Readable
 Suitable for communicating with the computer user.
 Examples include printers and terminals, the latter consisting of video display, keyboard, mouse.
 ### Machine Readable
-Suitable for communicationg with electronic equipment.
+Suitable for communicating with electronic equipment.
 Examples are disk drivers, USB keys, sensors, controllers and actuators.
 ### Communication
 Suitable for communication with remote devices.
 Examples are digital line drivers and modems.